adrien-ben/bagl/README.md

 baGL includes basic asset management.
 You can declare all assets in a json file and use the `AssetStore` class the handle them.
 Each asset is loaded when requested for the first time.
 By default the file loaded is `classpath:/assets.json`.

+You can change the asset descriptor file path by setting the `assets_descriptor_path` in the config.properties file.

 ### Asset types

 There are several types of assets.